soffyo/Dynam0RM/README.md

-# Dynam0RX
-## What it is
+# What it is
 Dynam0RX is an ORM client for *Amazon DynamoDB*.
 It provides an API which allows to define *schemas* and enables a clean and fast workflow based on *classes*.
 [DynamoDB API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations_Amazon_DynamoDB.html) can be very tedious and writing many similar tasks or complicated conditional operations can quickly become painful: that is why this client was created.
 It is completely based on and bound to Typescript, providing type safety and preventing errors, accelerating the process of working with DynamoDB.
-## How does it work
+# How does it work
-It makes use of Javascript classes and Typescript decorators to define strongly typed *Schemas* from which *Primary key* can be inferred thanks to Reflect Metadata.
-It is just as simple as defining a class with its properties and applying the appropriate decorators:
+It makes use of Javascript classes and Typescript decorators to define strongly typed *Schemas* from which *Primary key* can be inferred.
+It is just as simple as defining a class with its properties and applying the appropriate decorators.
+This is all that's needed to start working with the schema.
 ```typescript
 @Schema()
 class User extends Dynam0RX {